Aerial Ballet: Overview

 Aerial Ballet was Nilsson's second album for RCA Victor, and was titled after the highwire circus act of his grandparents.
 It consists almost entirely of songs written by him, including "One", which later became a Number Five hit for Three Dog Night.
-The title of the album has been cited by Joey Kramer as the inspiration for Aerosmith's name and wings motif.
+The title of the album has been cited by Joey Kramer as the inspiration for Aerosmith's name.

 The most familiar track from Aerial Ballet is its one cover song, Fred Neil's "Everybody's Talkin'".
 It was released as a single in North America in 1968, and reached the top forty in Canada—but initially flopped in the US.
 However, the song was subsequently selected for use in the Oscar-winning film Midnight Cowboy and became one of Nilsson's biggest hits as a performer, hitting the US top ten in 1969.
-Another song, "Little Cowboy", later featured in The Courtship of Eddie's Father, was written by Nilsson's mother.

 The original opening number for Aerial Ballet was "Daddy's Song", but this track was removed (apparently without Nilsson's awareness) after the first copies were issued, because The Monkees had recorded a cover version to be featured in their film Head, and had paid $35,000 for exclusive rights to the song.
 Recent reissues restore "Daddy's Song" (with the Monkees' contract long expired) to its rightful place in the lineup.

-When Nilsson visited the Beatles in London during 1968, John Lennon played Nilsson "Revolution" and selections from the (then-upcoming) White Album, and Nilsson, in turn, played to Lennon (who had spent thirty-six hours listening to Nilsson's previous album, Pandemonium Shadow Show) a demo cut of this record.
+When Nilsson visited the Beatles in London during 1968, John Lennon played Nilsson "Revolution" and selections from the then-upcoming White Album.
+Nilsson, in turn, played to Lennon (who had spent thirty-six hours listening to Nilsson's previous album, Pandemonium Shadow Show) a demo cut of Aerial Ballet.

-The album was reissued in 1980 on Pickwick (ACL-7075).
-It had a different cover featuring a biplane in a field, with the pilot standing in the foreground smoking a cigarette in a holder.
-It had a printed stamp in the upper right corner announcing "Grammy Award Winner, Best Contemporary Male Vocalist, Everybody's Talkin'".
-The song order was different, and both "Daddy's Song" and "Bath" were missing.
+The album was reissued in 1980 on Pickwick Records (ACL-7075) with a different cover.
+The new art featured a biplane in a field, with the pilot standing in the foreground smoking a cigarette in a holder.
+The release had a printed stamp in the upper right corner announcing "Grammy Award Winner, Best Contemporary Male Vocalist, Everybody's Talkin'".
+The tracklist also changed, with both "Daddy's Song" and "Bath" being removed.